MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bots-context.md

 ---
 title: Get context for your Microsoft Teams bot
-description: Describes how to get context for bots in Microsoft Teams
+description: In this module, learn how to get context for bots in Microsoft Teams ms.topic: conceptual ms.localizationpriority: medium ms.date: 05/20/2019
-keywords: teams bots context
-ms.topic: conceptual
-ms.localizationpriority: medium
-ms.date: 05/20/2019